 Among the top ways to establish great communication with patients in the modern era of pharma, there is digital patient engagement.
 No longer a distant dream, digital patient engagement is a reality for payers and providers who aim to create better experiences for patients.

 Here are some of the top reasons why digital patient engagement is important and why it will continue to be relevant in the times to come.

-Across the board, patients are putting more emphasis on digital engagement and those healthcare provides who don’t catch up are at a risk of being drowned by the competition.
+Across the board, patients are putting more emphasis on digital engagement and those healthcare providers who don’t catch up are at risk of being drowned by the competition.

 They will be the best way to connect with millennials

 At the moment of writing, millennials are the largest population.
 Defined as people in the age range between 21 and 37, they will continue to be the biggest population group all the way until 2050, as older generations size down.

 It’s up to healthcare providers to use digital patient engagement technologies to communicate with millennials, as they have a set of defining features that set them apart from other generations.